Bighorn Country proposal sparks debate among Albertans - Sylvan Lake News

 “Until they do that I don’t know how anybody can actually have a position on the proposal,” said Nixon.

-According to a poll conducted by Edmonton research firm Advanis in December, 73 per cent of Albertans support the Government of Alberta’s proposal to protect Bighorn Country.
+According to a poll designed, conducted and administered by Edmonton marketing and social research firm Advanis in December, 73 per cent of Albertans support the Government of Alberta’s proposal to protect Bighorn Country.

 Sixteen per cent opposed and 11 per cent said they neither oppose nor support.

-The survey was conducted by the Canadian Parks and Wilderness Society (CPAWS) and was distributed to 1,077 randomly selected respondents.
+The survey was commissioned by the Canadian Parks and Wilderness Society (CPAWS) and was distributed to 1,077 randomly selected respondents.

 Chris Smith, Parks Coordinator with CPAWS Northern Alberta, says there are many important environmental values in the Bighorn region, with one of the biggest being the provision of water quantity and quality.